How To Start A Profitable Affiliate Site

-As well, longer content naturally incorporates greater amount of different keywords.
+As well, longer content naturally incorporates greater amounts of different keywords.
 A study conducted by serpIQ demonstrates that higher ranking content is longer content:

-Use the navigation below to jump to a relevant section- or just keep on reading to get into reading my niche marketing guide.
+Use the navigation below to jump to a relevant section- or just keep on reading to get into my niche marketing starter guide.

-Let's use the tennis niche as an example to see how you can use leverage lengthy content to passively market a niche site.
+Let's use the tennis niche as an example to see how you can leverage lengthy content to passively market a niche site with organic traffic.

 If you're in the tennis niche, and you want to write an authoritative article on "tennis elbow", a 1,500+ word article has a greater chance incorporating the following different keywords and themes than a 500 word article: